 As a medical anthropologist and health services researcher, my work examines the social, cultural, economic and political factors that influence health and risk behavior among vulnerable and complex populations.
 For two decades, my “research laboratory” has consisted of the community setting, medical practices, and recently the drug treatment courts.
 Multidisciplinary research, incorporating diverse teams, is central to my work.

-Throughout my career, my community-based research has promoted the growth and sustainability of academic-community partnerships and initiatives to improve public health.
-I am lead evaluator/research principal investigator (PI) on several funded public health initiatives that address the opioid epidemic.
-These include: the Bureau of Justice Assistance (BJA)-funded Buffalo Treatment Court Opioid Intervention Program (“Opioid Court”); an Office of Women’s Health-funded initiative to implement universal screening, brief intervention and referral for treatment (SBIRT) in community-based OB-GYN practices; and a BJA-funded Opioid Overdose Outreach Enhancement Program to improve first response to opioid overdose and linkage to treatment.
+Throughout my career, I have used a community-based research approach to nurture and sustain academic-community partnerships and initiatives to improve public health.
+Since 2017, I have served as lead evaluator/research principal investigator (PI) on funded public health initiatives addressing the opioid epidemic.
+These include: The Bureau of Justice Assistance (BJA)-funded Buffalo Treatment Court Opioid Intervention Program (“Opioid Court”); an Office of Women’s Health-funded initiative to implement universal screening, brief intervention and referral for treatment (SBIRT) in community-based OB-GYN practices; and a BJA-funded Opioid Overdose Outreach Enhancement Program to improve first response to opioid overdose and linkage to treatment.
 In these projects I work closely with the Erie County Department of Health and the New York State Eighth Judicial District.
-I am PI on a local grant to conduct a qualitative depth interview study of people who have overdosed one or more times on opioids and been revived with naloxone.
-Results will inform interventions to address barriers to treatment engagement for opioid use disorder.
-I am an energetic teacher and strive to encourage novice researchers, especially medical students and clinical faculty who have little or no research experience.
-Students and faculty who work with me are trained in all facets of research design, data collection and dissemination.
+I am co-principal investigator, together with Dr. Greg Homish on a CDC R01 (#1 R01 CE003144) to conduct a rigorous evaluation of the nation’s first “public health court:” the Opioid Intervention Court.